matthewhudson/current-device/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to `uasniffer`.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a Pull Request.

+## Beginner Friendly Features & Bugs

+To help you get your feet wet and get you familiar with the contribution process, there's a list of [beginner friendly bugs](https://github.com/matthewhudson/uasniffer/labels/Difficulty%3A%20beginner) that contain features and bugs which are fairly easy to complete.
+This is a great place to get started.

 ## Contributing Code

 1. Pull the repo